andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

 :   Multiple answers allowed

-    Options randomized (except "Other", which stays at the bottom)
+    Option order randomized (except "Other", which stays at the bottom)

     - Development
     - Human rights